CanftIn/koala/ReadMe.md

 Koala

-Koala is an embedding language in cpp.
+Koala is an embedded language in cpp.
+Just a exercise.